 - Be a person of good moral character (which will be presumed to be the case without proof if the child is under 14 years of age).

-An adult aged 21-25 may apply for VAWA protection if a parent’s abuse was the primary reason for the delay in filing the petition and he or she meets all the other qualifications.
+An adult aged 21-25 may apply for VAWA protection if a parent’s abuse was the primary reason for the delay in filing the petition and they meet all the other qualifications.

-The parent of an abuser can file a VAWA petition if he or she is:
+The parent of an abuser can file a VAWA petition if they are:

 - The parent of a U.S. citizen son or daughter who is at least 21 years of age when the self-petition is filed, or